skagra/bbc-micro/Demo/Script.md

 RUN
 ```

-We are executing the programme:
+* We are executing the programme:

-* Basic programme loaded into emulate memory
+* Basic programme loaded into emulator memory
   * Executed by BBC basic interpreter in ROM
-* With calls to OS
+  * On the BBC OS in ROM
   * Executed by emulated 6502 CPU
   * Displaying on screen via emulated 6845 CRTC
-* Emulation in C#
+  * All implemented in C#
   * Compiled down to byte code IL
-* Interpeted and JIT'd by dotnet
+  * Interpreted and JIT'd by dotnet
   * Running on OS Windows
   * On x86 machine code/CPU

 Let's try another: